Reasoning Runtime Behavior of a Program with LLM: How Far Are We?: Background and Related Work

 \subsection{Consistency for Large Language Models}

 \phead{Semantic Consistency.} Semantic consistency refers to the same decisions on semantically equivalent texts of LLMs~\cite{jang2022becel}.
 For example, the model should provide similar and even the same answers in the face of two meaning-perserving questions.
-In the realm of software engineering, this feature is generally utilized for the unsupervised evaluation for code LLMs~\cite{min2023beyond,allamanis2024unsupervised}: Min et al.~\cite{min2023beyond} evaluated the self consistency of code LLMs by comparing the functional correctness of two code snippets: one code is generated using a human-written description and the other is generated iteratively with the summary of the previously generated.
-Allamanis et al.~\cite{allamanis2024unsupervised} introduce round-trip correctness which aligns code and NL to perform unsupervised evaluation for code LLMs.
+In the realm of software engineering, this feature is generally utilized for the unsupervised evaluation of code LLMs~\cite{min2023beyond,allamanis2024unsupervised}: Min et al.~\cite{min2023beyond} evaluated the self-consistency of code LLMs by comparing the functional correctness of two code snippets: one code is generated using a human-written description, and the other is generated iteratively with the summary of the previously generated.
+Chen et al.~\cite{chen2024nlperturbator} studied the robustness of code LLMs to the variations in natural language descriptions for code generation.
+Allamanis et al.~\cite{allamanis2024unsupervised} introduced round-trip correctness which aligns code and NL to perform unsupervised evaluation for code LLMs.
 The aformentioned works leveraged the back translation between NL and PL iteratively generated by the model and conduct the semantic or functional comparison.
 However, they are restricted to the context of semantic consistency in the context of NL and PL.

 \phead{Logical Consistency.} If an LLM is able to make predictions without logical contradiction, it shows the feature of logical consistency~\cite{jang2022becel}.
 For example, if one model assumes a proposition to be true, it should consider the negation of that proposition to be false as well.
 There are lots of previous research about how to evaluate and utilize logical consistency for LLMs in natural language processing~\cite{jang2023consistency,jang2022becel,elazar2021measuring,sahu2022unpacking}, but few works pay attention to logical consistency on code LLMs.
 As the reasoning ability is highly related to its logical consistency~\cite{wang2022self}, a comprehensive code reasoning evaluation should contains the measure of logical consistency in scope of programming languages (PLs).
 Therefore, it motivates us to propose a novel consistency metric idea named IC to fill this gap.